 Besides endless runners, managing games are also super popular.
 One of the best and most popular managing games on the market is Fallout Shelter.
 As the Vault-Tec Overseer, it is the players’ goal to built a giant vault for his Dwellers underground and defend it from all sorts of creatures.

-Select and build a variety of rooms for energy, food, and water productions, creating a working system from scratch.
+Select and build a variety of rooms for energy, food, and water production, creating a working system from scratch.
 Send Dwellers above ground to explore the blasted surface left behind and seek adventure, handy survival loot, or unspeakable death.
 Find new armor and weapons, gain experience, and earn Caps.

 Overall, Fallout Shelter is a fantastic game, offering a massive amount of content and great visuals.
 The game is optimal to cut time during the day, and when the Vault starts working properly, it gets super addicting.